skooter500/cc25/README.md

     "achievements": ["First Blood", "Survivor"]
 }
 ```
-- Access and print just the username (without the number)
+- Access and print just the username (without the number).
-- Add a new item to inventory
+- Add a new item to inventory.
-- Mark a quest as complete by removing it
+- Mark a quest as complete by removing it.
-- Add a new achievement
+- Add a new achievement.
-- Calculate total stat points
+- Calculate total stat points.
-- Create a formatted status report that prints all information nicely
+- Create a formatted status report that prints all information nicely.

 ## Bonus Challenges

 ### Bonus 1: Loot Drop System
 Create a random loot system using lists and dictionaries.
 Items should have rarity levels.
+Tip: Use the [random](https://www.w3schools.com/python/ref_random_choices.asp) library to achieve this.

 ### Bonus 2: Dialogue Tree
 Build a branching dialogue system using nested dictionaries where each choice leads to different responses.